Politics of Brunei

-The politics of Brunei take place in a framework of an absolute monarchy, whereby the Sultan of Brunei is both head of state and head of government (prime minister of Brunei).
+The politics of Brunei take place in a framework of an absolute monarchy, whereby the Sultan of Brunei is both head of state and head of government.
+Brunei is the only ruling state with an absolute monarchy in Southeast Asia.
+As of 2023, Brunei is one of seven absolute monarchies in the world.

-Executive power is exercised by the government.
-Brunei has a legislative council with 36 appointed members, that hold consultative powers only.

-Regime stability
+History

+British rule over the Sultanate of Brunei was in place from 1888 until the Japanese occupied the region during World War II, and then it returned to British rule in 1945.
+With Britain in charge of military and international affairs, Brunei attained self-government in 1959 and complete independence in January 1984 as a result of the 1979 Treaty of Friendship and Cooperation.
+Since gaining its independence, Brunei has operated as a constitutional monarchy under the auspices of the Melayu Islam Beraja (MIB) state philosophy, which combines Islamic law, Malay culture, and monarchical rule.

+The Sultan

+Prior to the independence of Brunei, the state is subject to by the 1959 Brunei Constitution as a British protected state.
+The Sultan holds absolute power in the state for administrative purposes.
+As the ruler of Islam, he does not wield all of the authority by himself.
+Since 1962, Brunei has had a state of emergency that is renewed every two years, during which time the Sultan retains absolute authority.

+When Brunei regained full independence on 1 January 1984, the Sultan became prime minister, minister of finance, defence, foreign and home affairs, leading a six-member government.
+In October 1986, he appointed additional ministers for finance and home affairs, expanding the cabinet to eleven members.
+A 1988 cabinet change promoted the deputy minister to a full minister and established the Ministry of Industry and Primary Resources to promote national growth.

+Political conditions

-Brunei is the only ruling monarchy in Southeast Asia and as of 2023, Brunei is one of seven monarchic dictatorships in the world.
-Although about half of monarchic dictators suffer serious consequences such as death and imprisonment, Brunei is lauded as one of the most stable dictatorships and states, no less.
+About half of monarchic dictators suffer serious consequences such as death and imprisonment, Brunei is lauded as one of the most stable dictatorships.
 Due to their rarity, the outcomes of monarchic dictatorships are not well studied and through preference falsification, contentment with the Bruneian sultan and government may be overestimated, but up to this point, there are no known organized or small-scale efforts against the ruling government.
 Due to high oil revenue, Brunei has been able to provide extensive social services to its population, including free education and health care.

 Welfare provision is a strong method for the Bruneian regime to exercise nonviolent political control, as citizens are reliant on the state both for employment and social services.
 Brunei’s exhaustive provision of welfare raises the cost of protest and constitutes a means to maintain credible commitment.
-Brunei derives regime stability and legitimacy from a combination of welfare and religious authority through the national philosophy “Melayu Islam Beraja.”
+Brunei derives regime stability and legitimacy from a combination of welfare and religious authority through the national philosophy of Melayu Islam Beraja.

-Political power

-Under Brunei's 1959 constitution, His Majesty Hassanal Bolkiah, is the head of state with full executive authority, including emergency powers since 1962.
-The sultan's role is enshrined in the national philosophy known as "Melayu Islam Beraja", or Malay Islamic monarchy.
-The country has been under martial law since a rebellion occurred in the early 1960s and was put down by British troops from Singapore.